chanduujjina/JSE_Practice_2025_B2/OOPS.md

 - To achieve the security encapusulation is required
 - Keeping/Holding state and behaviour is a single unit.
 - It can prevent other object memebers of class for the direct access.

+## How to achieve encapsulation
+- create instance variable with private access specifier/modifier
+- to load the data to Object through instance varible ,create setter/constrctor
+- To get the data from  object create a getter method